nnovitsky/ece458/DEPLOYMENT.md

 ```

 ## Initial Django Project Setup
-We will next need to make sure your python path is correct
+We will next need to make sure your python path is correct.
+Run this command to set your path:
 ```
 (venv) export PYTHONPATH=/home/hpt_project_folder/ece458
 ```
-Migrate initial database schema to your new PostgreSQL database, you will need
+Migrate initial database schema to your new PostgreSQL database.
+You will need
 to navigate back to the backend folder where the manage.py file is located to
-do this
+do this:
 ```
 (venv) cd backend
 (venv) python3 manage.py makemigrations
 (venv) python3 manage.py migrate
 ```
 Create an administrative user for the project.
 You will be prompted to give a
-username, email and password to be used for the Django admin page
+username, email and password to be used for the Django admin page:
 ```
 (venv) python3 manage.py createsuperuser
 ```
-Collect all of the static content into the static directory configuration we configured
+Collect all of the static content into the static directory configuration we configured:
 ```
 (venv) python3 manage.py collectstatic
 ```
-Test out your project by typing this in the backend folder:
+Test out your project by typing this command (make sure you are still in the backend folder):
 ```
 (venv) python3 manage.py runserver 0.0.0.0:8000
 ```